satra/NiPyPe-Paper/nipype_paper.rst

 Uniform accessing to tools, their usage, and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users access interfaces by importing them from NiPyPe modules.
+Users access Interfaces by importing them from NiPyPe modules.
 Each
 neuroimaging software distribution such as FSL, SPM, Camino, etc., has a
 corresponding module in the nipype.interfaces namespace.